2-factor authentication with gitolite (deprecated)

 Requesting 2-factor protection for your repository

-During this opt-in period, send mail to helpdesk@kernel.org to request that your repository is added to the 2fa list.
+Send mail to helpdesk@kernel.org to request that your repository is added to the 2fa list.